OrderlyNetwork/evm-cross-chain/readme.md

 ```

 then you can verify it on explorer using the generated standard json input or flattened solidity file.
 Make sure you set the constructor arguments correctly.
 You can goto `https://abi.hashex.org/` to get the abi encoded constructor arguments.

+The reason that `forge verify-contract` doesn't succeed is that it doesn't pass the constructor arguments correctly or the compiler version is not correct.
+So you have to pass them manually.
+By using the typescript wrapper `verifyContract`, you can successfully verify contracts on explorer.

 ## 11. print necessary information of cross-chain service